Ryan McMahon Player Props: Rockies vs. Red Sox

 Ryan McMahon At The Plate

-- McMahon leads Colorado in slugging percentage (.479) and total hits (62) this season.
+- McMahon leads Colorado with 63 hits and a team-best slugging percentage of .481.

-- Among qualified batters in MLB, his batting average ranks 71st, his on-base percentage ranks 77th, and he is 39th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 70th, his on-base percentage ranks 69th, and he is 34th in the league in slugging.

-- McMahon is batting .250 with one homer during his last games and is riding a four-game hitting streak.
+- McMahon will look to extend his five-game hitting streak.
+He's batting .316 with one homer over the course of his last games.

-- McMahon has picked up an RBI in 38.1% of his games this season, with more than one RBI in 11.1% of his games.
-He has also driven in three or more runs in four contests.
+- In 37.5% of his games this year, McMahon has had at least one RBI.
+He's picked up more than one in 10.9% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.